-- (a) It must be a single land PoE, established and recognised by two or more countries that share a border, to enable the more efficient, effective and secure facilitation of the movement of persons, goods and conveyances across the border. - (b) It must be legally based on, and governed by, a bilateral or multilateral agreement that has been concluded in accordance with the domestic laws of both countries.
+- a) It must be a single land PoE, established and recognised by two or more countries that share a border, to enable facilitating a more efficient, effective and secure movement of persons, goods and conveyances across the border. - b) It must be legally based on, and governed by, a bilateral or multilateral agreement that has been concluded according to the domestic laws of both countries.

-- (c) Policies, legislation, systems and procedures relating to the main functions of a PoE must have been simplified and harmonised by both countries to enable a person, conveyance and goods to be cleared at a single point. - (d) Implement one-stop border processing arrangements in each country by establishing and designating control zones (common and exclusive) at their respective common border posts.
-The control zones may, with the agreement of the two states, be juxtaposed, straddled, wholly located in the territory of one State or follow some other mutually agreed configuration. - (e) The control zone must enable border officials of the respective countries to apply their respective border law enforcement legislation within the agreed control zone. - (f) Extraterritorial jurisdiction for each country must be clearly articulated in the bilateral agreement.
+- c) Policies, legislation, systems and procedures relating to the main functions of a PoE must be simplified and harmonised by both countries to enable people, conveyances and goods to be cleared at a single point. - d) One-stop border processing arrangements must be implemented in each country by establishing and designating control zones (common and exclusive) at their respective common border posts.
+The control zones may, with the agreement of the two states, be juxtaposed, straddled, wholly located in the territory of one state or follow some other mutually agreed configuration. - e) The control zone must enable border officials of the respective states to apply their respective border law enforcement legislation within the agreed control zone. - f) Extraterritorial jurisdiction for each state must be clearly articulated in the bilateral agreement.